-After absorption, cinacalcet concentrations decline in a biphasic fashion with a terminal half-life of 30 to 40 hours.
+After absorption, cinacalcet concentrations decline in a biphasic fashion with an initial half-life of approximately 6 hours and terminal half-life of 30 to 40 hours.
 Steady-state drug levels are achieved within 7 days, and the mean accumulation ratio is approximately 2 with once daily oral administration.
 The median accumulation ratio is approximately 2 to 5 with twice daily oral administration.
 The AUC and $C{max}$ of cinacalcet increase proportionally over the dose range of 30 to 180 mg once daily.
 The pharmacokinetic profile of cinacalcet does not change over time with once daily dosing of 30 to 180 mg.
 The volume of distribution is approximately 1000 L, indicating extensive distribution.
 Cinacalcet is approximately 93% to 97% bound to plasma protein(s).
 The ratio of blood cinacalcet concentration to plasma cinacalcet concentration is 0.80 at a blood cinacalcet concentration of 10 ng/mL.